cnamorose/FaceCard/README.md

 │   └── faces/              # Saved face images
 │
 ├── project_mp3/            # (Optional) MP3 files for audio output
-├── result/                 # Output or temporary results (if any) │
+├── result/                 # # Folder created for README screenshots (not required to run) │
-├── facecard_pipline.png    # System architecture diagram
-├── requirements.txt        # Python dependencies list
-└── README.md               # Project overview and usage guide
+├── facecard_pipline.png    # System architecture diagram (used in README only, not required for execution) ├── requirements.txt        # Python dependencies list └── README.md               # Project overview and usage guide
 ```